AlfiGoyal/RetailApplicationReactJS/README.md

 2. Clone/Download the RetailApplicationReactJS repository.
 3. Open command prompt and go to RetailApplicationReactJS directory.
 4. Run the command ```npm install```.
 That would also install cypress js for running the testcases.
 5. Next run the command ```npm start``` to launch the application.
 It will automatically open (http://localhost:3000) in your browser.
-It works well on Google chrome as of now.
 6. Open another command prompt and run ```npm test``` to run the automated testcases.
 Click on run all specs button which would automatically start running your test cases.

 ## Status of Project Deliverables